 yet he loves guns and makes new swords.

 I have thought about this a lot.
-When boys play swords or war it is not about killing, but about the fin of the activity, the rules, the engagement, the play, in short.
+When boys play swords or war it is not about killing, but about the fun of the activity, the rules, the engagement, the play, in short.
 It is not dangerous until they get older.
 Yes, it prepares them to be used by older men who want them to die for them.
 I do not see honor in that.
 But it is clear to me that i must let him do some of these things, while I express doubts about it, and get him to see the danger in it.
 Hopefully all that I explain to him about the horrors of war will never be forgotten.
 I do not like it, but have been forced to accept it just because he is a boy and it cannot be stopped.
 It can by guided however and that is what I do.
-I am not the first father who doubt its wisdom, nor they last to understand the good this once provided to ancient people’s who were often i real danger for other tribes or animals.
-Now it is the politicians one fears, the CEO’s, the police, the money grubbers and the hunters of wealth and private property fanatics with their guns.
+I am not the first father who doubt the wisdom of guns and war, nor the last to understand the good this once provided to ancient people’s, who were often i real danger from other tribes or animals.
+This is really an observation of a behavior that has its bases far in our evolutionary past.
+But the threat of violence from other tribes or animals is mostly gone.
+One must work to thwart the tendency to violence in boys somewhat.
+Now it is the politicians one fears, the CEO’s, the police, the money grubbers, randowm crazy people and the hunters of wealth and private property fanatics with their guns.

 This is a detail of artwork that appears on the Blog page called Violin Studies 2013-2016 Click on the foregoing hyperlink to follow to the page.
 This was some years ago, of my daughter when she first started violin in a more serious way.
 I sandwiched her in between two cloisonne vases which I love.
 Cloisonne is a fine art practiced by the Chinese and involves copper wire inlaid with enamel.
 It is a very permanent and lovely form of art and lasts a long time.